IWC Schaffhausen: IWC and the Rauschenbach family

 One of IWC's stockholders, Johann Rauschenbach-Vogel, Chief Executive Officer and a machine manufacturer from Schaffhausen, took over the Internationale Uhrenfabrik on 17 February 1880.
 He purchased the company for 280,000 francs.
 Four generations of the Rauschenbach family owned IWC, with varying names.

 Only a year after the sale, Johannes Rauschenbach died.
 His son, Johannes Rauschenbach-Schenk, aged 25, took over the Uhrenfabrik von J. Rauschenbach and ran it successfully until his own death on 2 March 1905.

-AUrs Haenggi from Nunningen in the canton of Solothurn had got to know the watch business in French-speaking Switzerland and France; in 1883 he joined IWC and stayed with the company for 52 years.
+AUrs Haenggi from Nunningen in the canton of Solothurn had gotten to know the watch business in French-speaking Switzerland and France; in 1883 he joined IWC and stayed with the company for 52 years.
 He was responsible for getting factory operations up and running smoothly and acquiring new customers.
 He was also responsible for warding off the prospect of the outside interests acquiring IWC "in the interest of the noble Rauschenbach family".

 After the death of J. Rauschenbach-Schenk in 1905, his wife, two daughters, Bertha Marguerite Rauschenbach and Emma Rauschenbach (later Jung), and their husbands, Ernst Jakob Homberger (director of G. Fischer AG in Schaffhausen) and Carl Gustav Jung, took over the watch factory as an open trading company named as the Uhrenfabrik von J. Rauschenbach's Erben - watch manufacturer of the heirs of J. Rauschenbach.
 E.J.
 Homberger was the only authorized signatory, Haenggi and Vogel were directors.

 Following the death of his father-in-law, Ernst Jakob Homberger had a considerable influence on the Schaffhausen watchmaking company's affairs and guided it through one of the most turbulent epochs in Europe's history.
 Just before the world economic crisis, he took over as sole proprietor and renamed the company Uhrenfabrik von Ernst Homberger-Rauschenbach, formerly International Watch Co.
 His contribution was honoured in 1952, when he was awarded an honorary doctorate by the University of St. Gallen.
 He died in 1955, aged 85 years.

 Hans Homberger was the third and last of the Rauschenbach heirs to run the factory as a sole proprietor.
 He had joined his father's company in 1934 and took control after his death in April 1955.
 In 1957 he added a new wing to the factory and in the same year set up a modern pension fund for the staff.
 He bought new machines to meet new demands and continuously brought his production technology up to what were considered the latest standards.
 He died in 1986 at the age of 77.